 ATL routinely performs rebound hammer and Windsor probe testing, as well as ultrasonic pulse velocity, the maturity method, concrete coring, and can provide strength correlations for new or existing construction.
-If you have the need to estimate in-place concrete strength, ATL, a WBE certified company, can assist.
+If you have the need to estimate in-place concrete strength, ATL can assist.
 For more information, contact Steven Moore, PE at 315-386-4578, info@atlantictesting.com, or visit AtlanticTesting.com.